oaworks/website/README.md

 If you're happy with the above changes & everything has been tested

 5. Go to: https://github.com/OAButton/oab_static/tree/master.
 You'll be invited to make a pull request from the develop branch.
 Do this.
-6. On the new screen, check that the commits you made are lised & others have been tested.
+6. On the new screen, check that the commits you made are listed & others have been tested.
 If there are commits that haven't been tested either test them or ask Mark to make a pull request for just your changes.
 8. Hit a the "Create a pull request" button.
 9. If all checks pass & you have no conflicts, keep clicking until it's successfully merged.
 DON'T delete "develop".
 10. Wait for your changes to appear on the live site (this may take a few minutes).
-If you're changes dont appear, you may need to bug Mark.
+If you're changes don't appear, you may need to bug Mark.

 Although before point 5 you probably could do other pushes to develop and view them too.
 Most of the time it should work